G7es torpedo: Description

-The forerunner of the T5 Zaunkönig was the T4 Falke which was introduced in January 1943.
-While initially restricted in its use, after several modifications, the T4 Falke was ready for general operational use on 1 July 1943.
-However, the T4 saw limited use as a result of the introduction of the T5 in August 1943.
-This torpedo was faster, had more range, possessed a combined magnetic and contact detonator pistol.
+The forerunner of the TV was the TIV which was introduced in January 1943.
+While initially restricted in its use, after several modifications, the TIV was ready for general operational use on 1 July 1943.
+However, the TIV saw limited use as a result of the introduction of the TV in August 1943..

-The T5 torpedo was capable of travelling at 24 knots (44 km/h) and had an effective range of about 5000 metres against convoy escorts vessels proceeding at speeds between 10 (18 km/h) and 18 knots (33 km/h).
-The homing system consisted of two hydrophone receivers and altered the direction of the rudder via an electropneumatic device.
-The acoustic homing torpedo was specifically designed as to be attracted by the pitch of an escort's propellers and would — even if aimed inaccurately — explode under the ship's stern.
+The TV torpedo was capable of travelling at 24 knots (44 km/h) and had an effective range of about 5000 metres against convoy escorts vessels proceeding at speeds between 10 (18 km/h) and 18 knots (33 km/h).
+The homing system consisted of hydrophone receivers and altered the direction of the rudder via an electropneumatic device.
+The acoustic homing torpedo was specifically designed to be attracted by the pitch of an escort's propellers and — even if aimed inaccurately — to explode under the ship's stern.

 There were five variants of the passive acoustic seeker mounted in front of the warhead: